argilla-io/distilabel/README.md

  </div>

 ## What's distilabel
 distilabel is a framework for building datasets with AI for LLM fine-tuning, evaluation, and alignment.

-It gives AI engineers and researchers a framework for efficient and scalable model distilation, building on state of the art approaches such as UltraFeedback or JudgeLM.
+distilabel gives a framework for efficient and scalable model distilation, building on state of the art approaches such as UltraFeedback or JudgeLM.